-By default, the filter expressions you specify in GI / GILOOKUPF Velixo functions are handled by Acumatica, so as to reduce the amount of data that needs to be transferred between Acumatica and your report.
+By default, the filter expressions you specify in GI / GILOOKUPF Velixo functions are handled by your ERP, so as to reduce the amount of data that needs to be transferred between your ERP and your report.

 Performing filtering through OData is very fast; however, it does have some limitations.